Welcome to Whales Class!

 Climate Zones and Biomes Entry Point

-For our topic entry point, Year 4 looked at some of the different types of climate ones and biomes around the world!
+For our topic entry point, Year 4 looked at some of the different types of climate zones and biomes around the world!
 We worked together to create a picture that represented some of the key words for our topic.
 We used coloured paper, sugar paper, crepe paper and tissue paper to create a collage that represented a climate zone or biome in the world.
 Then, we discussed what we saw in the picture and where in the world it might be.

 Art Week – Jean-Michel Basquiat

 Art Week November 2020

 For this art week, we have focused on the impressive collections of art created by famous black artists.
 Year 4 chose to complete work inspired by the artist Jean-Michel Basquiat.

 Basquiat was a Neo-Expressionist painter in the 1980s.
 He was born in Brooklyn, New York on the 22nd of December 1960 and died on the 12th of August 1988.
 Basquiat produced a lot of self-portraits and his work contained a mixture of words, symbols, stick figures and animals.
 He used bold colours in his work using a range of materials such as oil-stick, acrylic and spray paint and he worked on giant canvases.

 We researched our artist and created information posters with facts about him and his artwork.
 We found out about his heritage, how he began his career, his artistic style and how he made a living.
 Day 2 – Responding to Art

 We looked at a variety of his artwork and thought about what we could see, the colours that were used, how we would describe it and why we thought he painted it.
 We focused on small parts of the pictures and copied what we saw.

 We explored how Jean-Michel Basquiat would draw animals.
 We looked at creating artwork with bright and bold colours and included some of Basquiat’s style e.g. crowns, bones, lines and words.